 Luke's partner and fellow mercenary, she was the one who convinced him to quit his assassination job.
 She is well aware of the fact that he is smitten with her, and brushes off his affections constantly.
 During a bodyguarding job in the fourteenth novel, Milina is stabbed with a poisoned knife.
 She is denied medical care from one man and the other does not know the spell needed to heal the toxins, and Milina dies as a result, cuing Luke's Roaring Rampage of Revenge and Shabranigdo's awakening.

-, which, unfortunately, hampers her ability in combat.
+A well-mannered, gentle-natured shrine maiden from the city of Sairagg and the first of the party's many additional members; she is extremely skilled in White Magic, which, unfortunately, hampers her ability in combat.
 She is in love with Gourry, but he doesn't really notice at all.

 - Barrier Warrior: In addition to being an exceptional healer, she can also create strong defensive barriers.

-- Beware the Nice Ones: In Slayers NEXT, she reveals that she can cast Dragon Slave, just like Lina.
+- Beware the Nice Ones: In NEXT, she reveals that she can cast Dragon Slave, just like Lina.

-- Guest Star Party Member: In seasons 1, 2, and 4; however, she is only this during the fight with Copy Rezo in the novels.
+- Guest-Star Party Member: In seasons 1, 2, and 4; however, she is only this during the fight with Copy Rezo in the novels.

 - Cooldown Hug: Gives one to Lina in NEXT, when she panicks while thinking she's killed a little girl.

 - Crippling Overspecialization: The best in the series when it comes to white magic, but sorely lacking in terms of offense.
 Her first attempt at Flare Arrow (which she learned from a magazine) is pathetically weak, painfully slow, and shaped like a carrot.
 She does get better eventually .